Firearm injuries

 - Never let the muzzle point at anything you are not willing to destroy.

-- Keep your fingers off the trigger until your sights are on target and you have made the decision to shoot.
+- Keep your fingers off the trigger until your sights are on target and you decide to shoot.

 - Be sure of your target and what is behind it.